10-month-old girl dies after she’s left in hot car outside Virginia grocery store

 The child, who was in cardiac arrest, died on the way to the hospital, according to Crime Insider sources.

-Richmond Police confirm that they are in the early stages of a possible heat-related infant death investigation.
-Foul play is not immediately suspected.
+Richmond Police confirmed that they are in the early stages of a possible heat-related infant death investigation.
+Foul play was not immediately suspected.

 San Jose State adjunct professor and research meteorologist Jan Hull tells says it doesn’t take long for temperatures to hit the deadly mark.